Afanas10101111/mock-proxy/README.md

 3. configure application.properties:
     * server.port - this port the service will be listen
     * h2-console.port - on this port H2 console will be available
-    * proxy.path - specify the path for redirecting
+    * proxy.path - specify the path for forwarding
-    * proxy.url - specify the url for redirecting
+    * proxy.url - specify the url for forwarding
 4. start the service by executing java -jar mock-proxy.jar
-5. configure mock rules using the API - server.Url:serverPort/_admin_config
+5. configure mock rules using the API - serverUrl:serverPort/_admin_config
 6. profit!!!

 ### API for setting up rules